hasundue/molt/README.md

 ## Key Concepts

-- **No regex to parse import statements** - Import specifiers of dependencies are parsed by the same routine as Deno CLI.
+- **No regex to detect dependencies** - Import specifiers of dependencies are discovered by the same parser as Deno runtime.
 - **No custom logic for each registry** - Latest versions of dependencies are obtained by redirects of fetch requests by module registries.
 - **Module-first** - The core logic is provided as versatile functions in a Deno